mikal815/ear-trainer/README.md

 Gain as many points as possible in the allotted time frame (120 seconds) by playing back the correct sequence of notes that are randomly generated from the npm package, "tone.js".

-For a deeper understanding, select the interval box in the top left corner for example of different intervales, i.e. Ascending
-Minor Second Songs such as the theme song to "Jaws" or "White Christmas."
+For a deeper understanding, select the interval box in the top left corner for example of different intervals, i.e. Ascending Minor Second Songs such as the theme song to "Jaws" or "White Christmas."